UniStuttgart-VISUS/MWK-UnityKolabEnv/README.md

 # Code Repositories

-Several repositories are used during development of the system.
+Several repositories arised during development of the system.
 To give credit to the people involved and keep track of the developments made in those projects, the repositories are listed below.
+Be aware that some of the respositories use Git LFS and Git Submodules.
+Thus, clone the repos with LFS installed and recursively clone submodules.

 * Unity Kolab Environment / BaseSpoutInterop - the Unity Engine VR environment, collaborative labratory scene and integration of interop-communication protocols.
 Probably only usable on Windows.
     * Main: [UniStuttgart-VISUS/MWK-UnityKolabEnv](https://github.com/UniStuttgart-VISUS/MWK-UnityKolabEnv)